 Chase Activity! appreciated directly by the Head of Watukapu Health Center, Martinus V. Ndona, S.Kep Ns, MSc.
 He admitted that he was impressed when he saw the cadres' actions, as told to him through the form of video documentation.

 "Thank you WVI for initiating Pursue activities! this," he said.

 Written by: C. Vita Aristyanita, BCC Specialist & Engelina Halim, TP 1 Koordinator Area Program NADA, Wahana Visi Indonesia

-Thousand Children Benefited from Papua Education Emergency Response
+More Than 13,000 Children Benefited from Papua Education in Emergency Response

 Children of Wamena District have the right to be happy after the chaotic…